LeonB1611/MasterThesis/README.md

 # MasterThesis

 Includes stuff I'm working on in nuSQuIDS for now.
-Basically a glorified archive.
+Basically a glorified archive for now.